From Moral Issues that Divide Us

 Pleasure || Insensibility Temperance Intemperance

 Self-worth || Self-loathing Self-respect Arrogance

 I have sufficiently stated that moral virtue is a mean and in what sense it is so.
 It is a mean between two vices, the one involving excess, the other deficiency, and it is such because its character is to aim at what is intermediate in passions and in actions.
 It is no easy task to be good, since in everything it is no easy task to find the middle.
-For example, to find the middle of a circle is not for everyone but only for him who knows.
+For example, not everyone can find the middle of a circle, but only those who know how.
 Similarly, anyone can get angry, which is easy, or give or spend money.
 But is not for everyone, nor is it easy to do this to the right person, to the right extent, at the right time, with the right motive, and in the right way.
 For this reason, goodness is rare, praiseworthy and noble.
 [Nicomachean Ethics, 2.9]

-A second approach to moral principles is duty theory, the view that moral standards are grounded in intuitive obligations—or duties—that we have.
+A second approach to moral principles is duty theory, the view that moral standards are grounded in intuitive obligations, or "duties", that we have.
 A duty is a moral obligation that someone has towards another person, such as my duty not to lie to you.
 Duty theories of ethics emphasize the need to follow moral rules that we know instinctively and discover through human reasoning.
-Duty theories of ethics are also called deontological theories, from the Greek word deon, for duty.
+Duty theories of ethics are also called deontological theories, from the Greek word deon meaning "duty".
 There have been many versions of duty theory, but we will look at two representative ones.